openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 obtainDistributedTableName(device: string, table: string, callback: AsyncCallback&lt;string&gt;): void

 Obtains the distributed table name for a remote device based on the local table name.
-This API uses an asynchronous callback to return the result.
 The distributed table name is required when the RDB store of a remote device is queried.

+> **NOTE**<br/>
+>
+> The value of **device** is obtained by [deviceManager.getTrustedDeviceListSync](js-apis-device-manager.md#gettrusteddevicelistsync).
+The APIs of the **deviceManager** module are system interfaces and available only to system applications.

 **Required permissions**: ohos.permission.DISTRIBUTED_DATASYNC